Mechanical Comparators are the type of comparator which is made up of mechanical means.

 - Lever Type Dial Indicator

-Dial indicator is having the following parts
+The dial indicator will have the following parts

 - The plunger